Coffee Harvesting

 Coffee Harvesting in the Specialty vs Commercial Coffee

-In specialty coffee, cherries are hand-picked based on ripeness, often over multiple passes through the same trees to ensure only the best fruit is collected.
-Careful sorting and separation help maintain quality, while harvest is closely coordinated with processing teams to preserve freshness and highlight flavour potential.
+In specialty coffee, cherries are hand-picked based on ripeness, often requiring multiple passes through the same trees to ensure only the best fruit is collected.
+Careful sorting and separation help maintain quality, and harvest is closely coordinated with processing teams to preserve freshness and highlight flavour potential.
+In many producing regions, particularly in parts of Africa, the reality sits somewhere in between.
+Farmers may aim to pick selectively to avoid losses from unripe cherries, especially in a typical year.
+However, when cherry prices are high or competition is strong, selectivity often decreases.
+In those cases, the responsibility for quality largely shifts to the washing station or the buyer, who must decide how much additional sorting or selection to invest in before processing.

-In commercial coffee, cherries are typically harvested in bulk, with little attention to ripeness.
-Sorting is minimal and often left for the milling stage.
-The main focus is on maximising volume and reducing cost per kilo, rather than optimising flavour or quality.
+In commercial coffee, cherries are typically harvested in bulk with little attention to ripeness.
+Sorting is minimal and often left to the milling stage.
+The focus is on maximising volume and reducing cost per kilo, rather than optimising flavour or quality.

 Where Nordic Approach fits in